-In constructing the school timetable, the school will give sympathetic consideration to individual needs and in conjunction with Pupil Support colleagues will assess a student's need for support and exam access arrangements.
-For instance, in the event of a temporary injury, or when a pupil is recovering from an injury / mobility issue, such as a broken leg, a Health and Safety Risk Assessment will be undertaken by a member of the Health and Safety team.
-The ability to access upper floors / move safely around the site will be considered and where necessary suitable alternative arrangements made, and these will be communicated to staff by the Health and Safety team.
+In constructing the school timetable, the school will consider individual needs and in conjunction with Pupil Support colleagues will assess a student's need for support and exam access arrangements.
+For instance, in the event of a temporary injury, or when a pupil is recovering from an injury / mobility issue, such as a broken leg, a Health & Safety Risk Assessment will be undertaken by a member of the Welfare team.

+The ability to access upper floors / move safely around the site will be considered and where necessary suitable alternative arrangements made, and these will be communicated to staff by the Welfare team.